vladdoster/open-issues-finder/README.md

 ## Author

-These programs were created by [Vlad Doster](http://vdoster.com).
+It was created by [Vlad Doster](http://vdoster.com).

 This project is [hosted on GitHub](https://github.com/vladdoster/open-issues-finder).
 Please feel free to submit pull requests.

 ## License

 Copyright © 2019–2020 Vlad Doster.
-This program is released under the GPLv3 license, which you can find in the file [LICENSE](LICENSE).
+Released under the GPLv3 license, you can find it in the file [LICENSE](LICENSE).